UMAprotocol/UMIPs/UMIPs/umip-33.md

 - The project has set up liquidity mining (Geyser programs) to incentivize liquidity on decentralized exchanges (Uniswap, Sushiswap, Balancer).
 - One of its centralized exchanges, Kucoin, suffered a hack in September.
 Since the hack, there have been moments where the Kucoin pairs have reflected a lower market price compared to other exchanges.
 This creates hesitation in using it as one of the main data sources even though it has a high percentage of reported centralized exchange volume.

-The option being proposed is to use the spot market prices from FTX, Uniswap, and Gate.io.
+The option being proposed is to use the spot market prices from FTX, Bitfinex, and Gate.io.
 As AMPL is added to more exchanges, the technical specification of this identifier could be modified to reflect more reliable exchanges based on volume.

 Users should use these aggregators as a convenient way to query the price in real-time, but should not be used as a canonical source of truth for voters.
 Users are encouraged to build their own offchain price feeds that depend on other sources.